MalwareMania/IMGUI-Overlay/README.md

 # IMGUI-Overlay

-IMGUI External Overlay is an imgui overlay used for rendering imgui into most games.
+IMGUI External Overlay is an imgui based overlay used to render imgui into most games.

 # 🚀 How to build it